max-f/eloquent-js-exercises/README.md

-# Eloquent JavaScript
+# Learn & Play

-My solutions to the exercises from the book [Eloquent JavaScript](https://eloquentjavascript.net).
+Various stuff to test and advance a little bit